Christ Church is a beautiful church to be married in and we would be extremely pleased to be a part of your special day.

 Why get married at Christ Church?

 We love marrying people at Christ Church.
 The building itself is astonishingly beautiful.
 We do everything that we can to make this YOUR special day and to make sure that the service reflects your personalities.
 While it’s a great occasion of joy, it’s also something to be taken seriously, and most couples work with us on preparations, not just for the wedding but the years of marriage that lie ahead.
-We expect those getting married at Christ Church to attend our preparation sessions which take place throughout the year.
-Everyone who has attended the sessions has said how helpful and interesting they have been.

 Who can be married here?